Install with newinstall.sh and eups distrib¶

 Here is how newinstall.sh prepares the environment:

-- Installs Conda packages that the LSST Science Pipelines depends on (see Python dependencies).
+Installs Conda packages that the LSST Science Pipelines depend on (see System prerequisites).

 For information about newinstall.sh’s arguments, see newinstall.sh argument reference.